 - How do I get more help?

-Please feel free to ask department staff for assistance.
+Please feel free to ask Library staff for assistance.
 Many users will need additional help in order to find and use Government Documents effectively.